 E5 – Voltage Protection or Temperature Sensor Error

 If you own a mini-split heat pump, an E5 error may indicate a problem with the system’s voltage.
 A repair technician from Schraer Heating & Air Conditioning may refer to it as overcurrent protection.
-Both very high or low voltage can produce this error code.
+Both excessively high or low voltage can produce this error code.

 E6 – Indoor / Outdoor Unit Communication